 Electronics are no doubt an essential part of our daily lives.
 Virtually every device we use, from our smartphones to our vehicles, they all are made up of electronic components.
-At the core of this electronic component is the printed circuit board which can generally be abbreviated as PCB.
+At the core of this electronic component is the Market Sector of printed circuit board which can generally be abbreviated as PCB.

 It’s easy to recognize printed circuit boards when seen for those of us that are technologically inclined.
 It looks appears in small green chips covered in lines and copper parts, you’ll see at the central part of gutted electronic devices.
 It is made of fiberglass, copper lines and other metal components.
 These boards are merged with epoxy as well as insulated with a solder mask.
 This solder mask is what brings about the characteristic green color we often see at a glance.

 Nevertheless, have you ever noticed for once, these boards with components solidly stuck on?
 They are not just mere decorations of a Printed Circuit Board.
 An advanced PCB cannot do anything until components are attached to it.
-A Printed Circuit Board with components attached to is what is referred to as an assembled printed circuit board, and the manufacturing process is called printed circuit board assembly – in abbreviation, PCBA.
+A Printed Circuit Board with components attached to is what is referred to as an assembled printed circuit board, and the manufacturing process is called Market Sector of printed circuit board assembly – in abbreviation, PCBA.
 The copper lines on naked board known as traces, they are electrically linked to components and connectors.
 Besides, they exhibit signals in between these features thereby easy functioning of the circuit board to function in a uniquely personalized way.
 These functions start from the simple to the complex, even with the size of the PCBs sometimes as small as a thumbnail.

 How the United States-China trade tariffs impact the PCB industry